Sanchaksh/Calculator/README.md

 *It has a GUI, that is easy to use.*

-It only adds in the commit I will be working on this project.
+It performs the basic addition, subtration multiplication and division.

 *USES TKINTER LIBRARY*